Sicilian Defence: 1.e4 c5 2.Nf3...... g6

 History and Notable Players

 It arises from the Sicilian Defense: Rossolimo Variation.
-Among the most prolific practitioners on the White side are Vladislav Nevednichy (41 games), Eduardas Rozentalis (40 games), Petr Velicka (35 games).
-On the Black side, notable exponents include Vyacheslav Ikonnikov (49 games), Rauf Mamedov (47 games), Zigurds Lanka (45 games).
+Among the most prolific White practitioners are Vladislav Nevednichy (41 games), Eduardas Rozentalis (40 games), Petr Velicka (35 games).
+Black-side regulars include Vyacheslav Ikonnikov (49 games), Rauf Mamedov (47 games), Zigurds Lanka (45 games).

 Practice on Chessiverse